bbauska/W3Cx-1of5-CSS.0x/README.md

 4. Introduce you to selectors and how you can directly attach them to HTML tags

-5. Finally, for your module project, you\'ll get a get a chance to build the CSS for an HTML page from scratch
+5. Finally, for your module project, you&#39;ll get a get a chance to build the CSS for an HTML page from scratch

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch2-2-1">2.2.1 HTML to get you started</h3>
 <!------------------------------------------------------------------------------------------------>

-In this course, we\'re talking about CSS.
+In this course, we&#39;re talking about CSS.

 But CSS is only one aspect of a Web page.

-And actually, you can\'t have CSS unless you have something to attach it to you.
+And actually, you can&#39;t have CSS unless you have something to attach it to you.

-In this case, that\'s HTML.
+In this case, that&#39;s HTML.
 HTML stands for Hyper Text Markup Language, and really the key is that M for markup.

 What this means is that HTML is a way of tagging your existing content, so that the browser or screen readers or search engines know exactly what that content is.